yogitasn/seattlepaidparking/README.md

 A pipeline is built on the using Python, Pyspark, and unit tests created using Python library: Pytest.

 * Extraction: The file extraction process is automated using Selenium Python library and headless Chrome driver and saved to Azure Data Lake.
-* Transformation: After files are extracted, transformations are performed using Pyspark (Python API to support Spark) in Azure Databricks and saved back to Azure Data Lake.
+* Transformation: After files are extracted, transformations are performed using Pyspark (Python API to support Spark) in Azure Databricks and processed files saved back to Azure Data Lake in parquet files.
 * Orchestration: Data Factory is used to orchestrate the pipeline to load the historical and delta data into SQL Datawarehouse.

 <hr/>